LET'S PLAY

 8 Pawns

-Each player arranges their pieces on the back two rows:
+Each player arranges their pieces on the back two rows (a white square should be on the right corner):

 -